icylace/CursorRuler/README.md

 ### cursor_rulers

-The column positions relative to the cursor position where dynamic cursor rulers appear.
+A list of column positions relative to the cursor position where dynamic cursor rulers appear.
 They can be any decimal number.
 0 represents the current cursor position so

     "cursor_rulers": [0]